Matt Macri: Amateur career

 A native of Des Moines, Iowa, Macri graduated from Dowling Catholic High School in 2001 and went to the University of Notre Dame.
-He played ball there briefly his Freshman year before undergoing Tommy John surgery.
+In his freshman year, he appeared in just 17 games before undergoing a season-ending Tommy John surgery.
 In 2003, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 In 2004, Macri was named Second Team All-America by Baseball America, Collegiate Baseball Magazine, and USA Today.

 Professional career

-The Colorado Rockies drafted Macri in the 5th round of the 2004 Major League Baseball Draft as the 140th overall draft pick.
-He joined the Rockies Single-A affiliate Tri-City Dust Devils later that year hitting .333 with seven home runs and 43 RBI making the league's All-Star team.
+The Colorado Rockies drafted Macri in the fifth round (140th overall) of the 2004 Major League Baseball Draft.
+He joined the Rockies' Single-A affiliate Tri-City Dust Devils later that year, batting .333 with seven home runs and 43 RBI in 52 games.
+He finished second in the Northwest League in slugging percentage (.569), third in batting average, and tied for third in triples (four) and on-base percentage (.410).
 Macri spent a large amount of 2005 on two separate trips to the disabled list with a left wrist sprain.
-When healthy, he played most of the season with the Rockies High A affiliate Modesto Nuts hitting .283 with 7 home runs and 34 RBI before being called up to the Double-A Tulsa Drillers for one game.
+When healthy, he appeared in 64 games with the Rockies' High-A affiliate, the Modesto Nuts, batting .283 with seven home runs and 34 RBI before being called up to the Double-A Tulsa Drillers for one game.